Laurie Johnson: Early career, theatre and KPM

 Johnson was born in Hampstead, London, England on 7 February 1927.
-He studied at the Royal College of Music, where his tutors included Herbert Howells and Ralph Vaughan Williams.
+He studied at the Royal College of Music, where his tutors included Herbert Howells and Ralph Vaughan Williams, and took trumpet lessons with Ernest Hall.
 He spent four years in the Coldstream Guards (playing French horn) before moving to the entertainment industry in the 1950s, arranging for Ted Heath, Jack Parnell and others.
 One of his first major projects was as composer and music director in a musical adaptation of Henry Fielding's Rape Upon Rape, entitled Lock Up Your Daughters (1959).
 The score, with lyrics by Lionel Bart, won an Ivor Novello Award.
 It opened the new Mermaid Theatre in 1959 and was later revived at the Mermaid in 1962, transferring to the West End in 1963.
 Johnson's other stage work included music for the Peter Cook revue, Pieces of Eight (1959), and The Four Musketeers (1967), starring Harry Secombe.

-Johnson began writing and recording for the KPM Music Library in 1960, holding orchestral sessions at the Friends House on Euston Road and at Denis Preston's Lansdowne Studios, where he was aided by engineer Adrian Kerridge., At the sessions Johnson produced two styles of music: light orchestral and big band jazz.
+Johnson began writing and recording for the KPM Music Library in 1960, holding orchestral sessions at the Friends House on Euston Road and at Denis Preston's Lansdowne Studios, where he was aided by engineer Adrian Kerridge.
+At the sessions Johnson produced two styles of music: light orchestral and big band jazz.
 He was also house conductor for KPM in the 1960s.
-Some of the library music pieces were also issued as commercial recordings - The New Big Sound of the Laurie Johnson Orchestra (1963) and The Big New Sound Strikes Again (1965) on Denis Preston's Record Supervision label, and the Two Cities Suite (1966), which was licensed to Pye Records.
+Some of the library music pieces were also issued as commercial recordings – The New Big Sound of the Laurie Johnson Orchestra (1963) and The Big New Sound Strikes Again (1965) on Denis Preston's Record Supervision label, and the Two Cities Suite (1966), which was licensed to Pye Records.
 The Trend Setters, recorded for KPM in 1960, was used as the theme tune for the BBC's Whicker's World until 1968.
 His library music has been used more recently in a number of animation series, including SpongeBob SquarePants and Ren And Stimpy.